ms1d/bvh-builder/README.md

 A concurrent BVH builder for path tracing applications in c++ to run on little-endian machines.

+## Usage (WIP)

+- Run the daemon executable (for example using systemd)

+- Run the client executable to make requests to the daemon

 ## Input Format

 - `uint32_t verts_len` (number of elements in `verts`)